andykitchen/swcursor/README.md

 manipulating it with lower level commands from GDK and Xlib.
 The two non-trivial things are making the window transparent, and removing all decoration.
-The X11 shape extension is used to make the winow click-through.
+The X11 shape extension is used to make the window click-through.